soft-eng-practicum/softdev2-resources/content/workshops/react/authentication with Firebase/_index.md

 lastmod = "2021-01-5T12:00:00Z"
 publishdate = "2021-01-5T12:00:00Z"

-title = "React and Firebase Workshop" description = "This workshop will authentication with React and Firebase" author = "Keyvan Shabani"
+title = "React Authentication with Firebase Workshop" description = "This workshop will authentication with React and Firebase" author = "Keyvan Shabani"